Client area

 Powerful and Completely Configurable

-With a very stable and mature code base, EmailVerify.NET supports six different e-mail address verification depths and allows you to configure every possible aspect of the validation process, including adherence to IETF standards preferences, network-related settings, and timeouts for multi-threaded activities.
+With a very stable and mature code base, EmailVerify for .NET supports eight different e-mail address verification levels and allows you to configure every possible aspect of the validation process, including adherence to IETF standards preferences, network-related settings, timeouts for multi-threaded activities and even your own custom validation rules, embedded into the main email verification pipeline.

-In the following snippet, for example, EmailVerify.NET is configured not to allow domain literals in e-mail addresses, while allowing comments and quoted strings.
+In the following snippet, for example, EmailVerify for .NET is configured not to allow domain literals in e-mail addresses, while allowing comments and quoted strings.
 Furthermore, the component is set to use a particular DNS server (instead of a system-configured server) for its lookups:

 // The component will use just the provided DNS server for its lookups